WordPress/gutenberg/packages/blocks/README.md

 _Parameters_

 -   _blockName_ `string`: Name of block (example: “core/latest-posts”).
--   _styleVariation_ `Object`: Object containing `name` which is the class name applied to the block and `label` which identifies the variation to the user.
+-   _styleVariation_ `object`: Object containing `name` which is the class name applied to the block and `label` which identifies the variation to the user.

 <a name="registerBlockType" href="#registerBlockType">#</a> **registerBlockType**